History of the Church of Nosso Senhor do Bonfim in Salvador

 História da Igreja de Nosso Senhor do Bonfim

-History of the construction of the Bonfim Church
+The history of the construction of Bonfim Church

-Devotion to Senhor do Bonfim gained strength when Dom João V, in front of the image of Senhor do Bonfim, made promises for the restoration of the health of his father, King Dom Pedro II.
+Devotion to Senhor do Bonfim gained momentum when King João V, standing before the image of Senhor do Bonfim, made vows for the recovery of his father, King Pedro II.

-Lápide com o nome Theodózio Rodrigues de Faria na Igreja de Nosso Senhor do Bonfim em Salvador
+Lápide com o nome Theodózio Rodrigues de Faria na Igreja do Bonfim

-Gravestone bearing the name of Theodózio Rodrigues de Faria in the Church of Nosso Senhor do Bonfim in Salvador
+A tombstone bearing the name Theodózio Rodrigues de Faria in the Church of Bonfim

 Igreja do Bonfim e seu entorno, em gravura de 1859

-Church of Bonfim and its surroundings, in an engraving from 1859
+Bonfim Church and its surroundings, in an engraving from 1859

-The ritual “Lavagem do Bonfim” now involves a procession of women dressed as Bahian women who walk from the Church of Nossa Senhora da Conceição da Praia to the top of Bonfim in an eight kilometre festive parade, carrying scented water.
+Over time, the washing ceremony inside the church was banned and moved to the steps and the churchyard.
+The ritual “Lavagem do Bonfim” involves a procession of baianas who walk from the Church of Nossa Senhora da Conceição da Praia to the top of Bonfim, carrying scented water along a route of around eight kilometres.

-The feast of Our Lady of Guia began to be celebrated on the Monday after the end of the feast of Senhor do Bonfim in 1792.
+The festival of Nossa Senhora da Guia first began to be celebrated on the Monday following the end of the Senhor do Bonfim festival, in 1792.

-The famous fitinhas do Senhor do Bonfim (ribbons of the Lord of Bonfim) were introduced in 1809.
-At that time they were called “medidas” (measures) because they were exactly 47 centimetres long, the length of the right arm of the statue of Senhor do Bonfim.
+The famous ribbons of Senhor do Bonfim were introduced in 1809, when they were known as “medidas”, measuring 47 centimetres – the length of the right arm of the statue of Senhor do Bonfim.

-In 1862, the chapel’s lighting was replaced by carbon gas lamps, replacing the old lanterns.
+In 1862, lighting was provided by carbon dioxide lamps, which replaced oil lamps.

-In 1927, the chapel was raised to the status of a minor basilica by Pope Pius XI, and in 1975 the Museum of Votive Offerings was created, where devotees can leave objects as symbols of their faith.
-On 20 October 1991, Pope John Paul II visited the basilica and prayed at the feet of Senhor do Bonfim, presenting the devotees with a silver-gilt chalice.
+The chapel was elevated to the status of Minor Basilica in 1927 by Pope Pius XI.
+In 1975, the Museum of Votive Offerings was established, where devotees leave objects as symbols of their faith.
+On 20 October 1991, Pope John Paul II visited the Basilica and presented the congregation with a gilded silver chalice.

-The church has neoclassical architecture with a rococo façade, following the example of Portuguese churches from the 18th and 19th centuries.
-Its beautiful frescoes and tiles make Senhor do Bonfim an icon of the Bahian faith, attracting devotees, tourists and pilgrims from all over the world.
+The church features Neoclassical architecture with a Rococo façade, modelled on 18th- and 19th-century Portuguese churches.
+Its frescoes and tiles make Senhor do Bonfim an icon of Bahian faith, attracting devotees, tourists and pilgrims from all over the world.

 History of the Bonfim Festival

-The procession, which begins at the Conceição da Praia church in Comércio, ends at the Senhor do Bonfim church itself, where the steps of the Sacred Hill are washed.
-The basilica was built in the 18th century and has been listed by Iphan since 1938, registered in the Book of Fine Arts.
+The procession sets off from the Church of Conceição da Praia in the Comércio district and ends at the Church of Senhor do Bonfim, where the washing of the steps on the Sacred Hill takes place.
+The Basilica, built in the 18th century, has been listed by IPHAN since 1938 and is recorded in the Book of Fine Arts.

 Photos of the interior of the Church of Nosso Senhor do Bonfim